arvind4uall/BasicOfSpringRESTful/README.md

     <artifactId>spring-boot-devtools</artifactId>
 </dependency>
 ```
-- @PathVariable is used to get the value of path, and @RequestParam is used to get the value from the query string.
+- @PathVariable is use to get the value of path, and @RequestParam is used to get the value from the query string.

 1. Reading Path Variables with @PathVariable annotation. path = http://localhost:8080/users/userId
 ```agsl